aar0np/awesome-accord/examples/inventory/README.md

 ## Join Our Community!

 Have questions or want to learn more about Cassandra transactions?

+Check out the [Github Discussions](https://github.com/pmcfadin/awesome-accord/) in the repository or...

-Join our Discord community: https://discord.gg/GrRCajJqmQ
+Join our Discord community:
+https://discord.gg/GrRCajJqmQ

 ## Next Steps